Nikoleta-v3/Game-Theory-and-Python/paper/paper.md

   follow in their own machines.
 The instructor should encourage the participants to try the exercises of each notebook alone or with other participants.
-Before moving to the next notebook the instructor should encourage a discussion amongst everyone regarding the results of the exercises each participant had and their interpretation.
+Before moving to the next notebook the instructor should encourage a discussion amongst everyone regarding the results of the exercises each had and their interpretation.
 - If the tutorial is being followed at home the written parts of each notebook should be read followed by running the tutorial and completing the exercises.